Jigsaw-Code/outline-apps/docs/invitation-instructions.md

 ## 3. Add server and start connecting
 ![alt text](img/invitation-instructions-003.png "Add server and start connecting") Open the app and confirm your new server.
 Tap or click to connect.
-**Having trouble?** Try copying your access code again to add your server.
+**Having trouble?** Try copying your access key again to add your server.

 ## Linux set-up instructions